twitchyzeebra/the-ai-cognition-protocol/learning-resources/Website Guide.md

     *   A more formal and technical cognitive tiers analysis.
 Designed for professionals and advanced users who want a more comphrehensive response.

 *   **Socratic Lens**
     *   An alternative approach that is less structured than the cognitive tiers.
 It is a short list of rules that the AI follows.
+It has an integrated creative mode that is triggered by prefixing your prompt with an asterisk (*).
+Ask the AI about the parameters it uses.

+*   **Interactive Story Detective**
+    *   A user guided narrative, to initiate interaction just type 'start'.

 *   **Classic AI**
     *   A standard, helpful AI assistant without any specialized cognitive framework.
 This is useful as a baseline for comparison.